Raffaello/recruitment-task/README.md

 - Try to avoid using full stack frameworks (like Symfony or Laravel).
 Standalone libraries or components are obviously acceptable.
 - Try to follow an OOP approach.
 Don't be afraid of "over-engineering" that tool.
 This task obviously is simple and could be done in a few lines of code but we're interested in your OOP knowledge.

+### consideration on the implementation

+- Used some symfony components to simplyfing the command and parsing
+- csv file could be improved, now is it forced to have a specific ordered for the columns
+- to process the file actually it would be better to parse and extract each user at time to use less memory now is extracting everything and put in a array of users  (Users[]).